terminalcoder/Airline-Passenger-Satisfaction/README.md

 ***
 ## Data
+### Data Access
+To access the data used for this report follow the following steps:
+1. Navigate to the dataset on Kaggle [Airline Passenger Satisfaction](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction?rvi=1).
+2. Select  `Download` from the top of the page.
+This will save a folder, archive.zip, to wherever downloads are saved by default on your machine.
+(You need a Kaggle account to download this file.)
+3. Create a folder called `data` in this directory, & move the archive file there.
+(The code is written to handle the zipped file without further manual unzipping or moving of files).

 The data used in this report is from the Kaggle [Airline Passenger Satisfaction](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction?rvi=1) dataset.
 It contains records from an airline passenger survey with ~130k participants.
 Most of the features of this dataset describe subjective customer ratings of various elements of their experience (e.g. departure/arrival time convenient, cleanliness, inflight wifi), while a few features included describe certain objective elements of flight experiences (e.g. customer age, flight distance, passenger gender).
 The target feature is `'satisfaction'`, while all of the other features present in the dataset are the predictor features.